Magazine

 DCF method and capitalised earnings method.
 The different results of all methods of business valuation give the user a good picture of the range of possible purchase prices as well as possible upper and lower limits in contract negotiations.
 Procedure for preparing a business valuation in practice.

-KP TECH Corporate Finance (Germany, Austria, Switzerland)
+KP Tech Corporate Finance (Germany, Austria, Switzerland)

-As an owner-managed and independent management consultancy, KP TECH Corporate Finance specialises in Mergers & Acquisitions advisory.
+As an owner-managed and independent management consultancy, KP Tech Corporate Finance specialises in Mergers & Acquisitions advisory.
 Our clients benefit from more than 20 years of experience in international M&A and corporate finance consulting.
 The focal points of our consulting are the topics: Company sale, Company acquisition, Company valuation, Company succession and Private Equity advisory.
 Offices: Munich, Frankfurt/Main, Duesseldorf and Berlin.

 Contact us in strict confidence by phone +49 89 21 53 66 09-0

-Contact KP Tech Corporate Finance M&A Advisory Germany Austria Switzerland
+Kontakt KP Tech Corporate Finance M&A Consulting Deutschland Österreich Schweiz

 Do you need a company valuation?